microsoft/genaiscript/docs/src/content/docs/reference/scripts/annotations.md

 ## GitHub Action Commands

 By default, the annotation use the [GitHub Action Commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-error-message) syntax.
-This means that the annotatios will automatically be extract by GitHub if you run your script in a GitHub Action.
+This means that the annotations will automatically be extracted by GitHub if you run your script in a GitHub Action.

 ## Visual Studio Code Programs

 The annotation are converted into Visual Studio **Diagnostics** which are presented to the user through the **Problems** panel.
-The diagnostics should also show up as squiggly lines in the editor.
+The diagnostics will also appear as squiggly lines in the editor.

 ## Static Analysis Results Interchange Format (SARIF)